urschrei/pyzotero/doc/index.rst

         :param bool preserve_json_order: Load JSON returns with OrderedDict to preserve their order
         :param str locale: Set the `locale <https://www.zotero.org/support/dev/web_api/v3/types_and_fields#zotero_web_api_item_typefield_requests>`_, allowing retrieval of localised item types, field types, and creator types.
 Defaults to "en-US".
         :param str local: use the local Zotero http server instead of the remote API.
 Note that the local server currently (November 2024) only allows **read** requests
+        :param int/float upload_timeout: timeout in seconds for file uploads to storage (default: 120).
+Increase this for very large files or slow connections.

 Example: